 We examined practices of teachers who make larger contributions to student achievement growth, reviewed plans for an overall effectiveness measure, described variation in professional practice scores, and examined practices strongly correlated with contributions to student achievement growth.

-K–12 education policy, including charter schools, measures of teacher and principal performance, high-stakes testing and accountability, state and federal education policy implementation, and homework
+K–12 education policy, including charter schools, high-stakes testing and accountability, educator effectiveness, state and federal education policy implementation, and homework

 - School Reform